wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 2.2 =
+* added wp stripslashes_deep function call to deal with some reports of auto escaping slashes causing problems with shortcode use

 = 2.1 =
 * Removed BOM from php file
 * Removed some rogue code I forget to take out after testing